Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Infinite mixing

-whose entries are null outside of the shown diagonal strip.
-Evidently, $\mathcal{P}$ is stochastic and symmetric, hence doubly stochastic.
-Also, its rows $(p_{jk})_k$ fail to be translations of each other only for $j \in \{ -1, 0, 1 \}$ (as indicated in (\ref{fmrw-70})), which makes $T$ a finite modification of a quasi-lift.
-More examples of this kind can be constructed using the ideas of \cite[App.~A]{lrwyep}.
+with the convention that the entries of $\qrw$ are null outside of the shown diagonal strip.
+This matrix is doubly stochastic, so $T$ preserves $\leb$ (Proposition \ref{prop-ds-im}).
+Also, as indicated in (\ref{fmrw-70}), its rows $(q_{jk})_k$ fail to be translations of one another only for $j \in \{ -1, 0, 1 \}$, hence $T$ is a finite modification of a map $T_o$ representing a homogeneous random walk.
+More examples of suitable $\qrw$ can be constructed using the ideas of \cite[App.~A]{lrwyep}.
+There is a sizable literature about finite modification of translation-invariant random walks.
+Some recent references include \cite{ps, n, pp, ip}.